varundataquest/Indus-Valley-Text-Analysis/README.md

  This uses picked csv,  and pickled language models and runs analysis Indus texts for Sign Fill-in.
 Contact Varun Venkatesh for this.

  6) Run ICITTextAnalysis- Anomalous Text Analysis
- This is used to identify Anomalous texts in the Indus corpus from West Asia using Perplexity measures
+ This is used to identify Anomalous texts in the Indus corpus from West Asia using Perplexity measures.
+Used Pickled csv and language models